Breadwinner or homemaker in divorce. Does it matter?22 Mar 2023 | Sarah Norman-Scott

-In England and Wales, equality is the starting point for any financial settlement.
+Equality is the starting point for any financial settlement in England and Wales.
 This means that each party should receive a fair share (not necessarily equal) of matrimonial assets such as money, property, investments and pensions.
-If both parties earn a similar amount and made similar contributions during the marriage, the court will likely order an equal split.
+If both parties earn a similar amount and make similar contributions during the marriage, the court will likely order an equal split.

 In reality, however, it is rarely a 50-50 split.
 The court’s main aim is to achieve fairness and ensure that one party does not profit at the expense of the other due to their money-making abilities.
 When deciding what’s fair, the court will take into account things like:

 - Each party’s income and financial needs